Joint Embedding Variational Bayes: Latent variable model

 Although the Student--\(t\) likelihood provides robustness to large deviations, the Mahalanobis term \((\mathbf z-\mathbf s)^\top\Sigma^{-1}(\mathbf z-\mathbf s)\) still couples angular misalignment and differences in norms into a single error channel.
 Expanding this term,

 reveals both the individual quadratic norms \(\mathbf z^\top\Sigma^{-1}\mathbf z\), \(\mathbf s^\top\Sigma^{-1}\mathbf s\) and their inner product \(\mathbf z^\top\Sigma^{-1}\mathbf s\).
 As a consequence, the contribution of an angular discrepancy between \(\mathbf z\) and \(\mathbf s\) is scaled by their norms (in the \(\Sigma^{-1}\) metric), so that large-norm embeddings can produce large Mahalanobis residuals even for moderate angular error.
 In contrast, a large Mahalanobis residual does not reveal whether it is dominated by a mismatch in direction or magnitude.
 This coupling between scale and orientation motivates a reparameterization in which directional and radial contributions are modelled by separate likelihood factors.

-To tackle this, we reformulate the likelihood in a space where angular and radial variations are explicitly decoupled, and so each embedding is represented not by its Euclidean coordinates, but by its \emph{direction} and \emph{magnitude}.
+To do so, we reformulate the likelihood in a space where angular and radial variations are explicitly decoupled, so that each embedding is represented not by its Euclidean coordinates but by its \emph{direction} and \emph{magnitude}.
 In the radial channel, discrepancies are evaluated relative to the predicted norm via the residual:

 This representation allows us to treat directional and radial channels separately in the likelihood, each with its own stability properties and normalization behaviour.
 We define a product-form likelihood on the observation \(y=(\hat{\mathbf z},\|\mathbf z\|)\), with the radial factor expressed in terms of the residual \(\Delta r\).